Murchison self-drive holiday

 From St Arnaud it's around a 45-minute drive to Murchison.
 On arrival into Murchison, head to your accommodation at Maruia River Retreat and check-in.

 Dinner is at Maruia River Retreat.
-A real treat with their three-course gourmet dinner, where many of the ingredients have come fresh straight from their garden.
+A real treat with their two-course gourmet dinner, where many of the ingredients have come fresh straight from their garden.

 Finish off the day in the outdoor private bath with a stoked hot tub and Finnish sauna.